From the Brevardier , page 97

 This scrapbook was provided by Kings Mountain Historical Museum.
-In addition, you can view a transcript of it.
 You can view more from Kings Mountain Historical Museum at their DigitalNC homepage and learn more on their website.

 A drawing from Hazel Herndon’s journal, labeled “Limey Liberty.”
 The journal is full of similar illustrations.

 Above, left to right: Eagle , page 78, page 80, page 67